 Over the years my blog has grown steadily to a point where it was attracting around 20,000 visitors per month.
 This began to spur me on and towards the end of last year when I resolved to concentrate more on my blog; writing more posts and engaging in social media more.

 To this aim I completely redesigned my blog’s theme (choosing to develop it on the popular Genesis Theme Framework), I began using social media (particularly twitter) much more and even started a local social media club.
 I also started to write posts more frequently.

 Ironically, shortly after implementing the theme change my blog got savaged by Google, resulting in a 50% drop in traffic!
 While this has undoubtedly knocked me back a bit, I remain undeterred.
 If breaking my neck 12 years ago didn’t stop me, then sure as Hell Google isn’t going to stop me… onwards and upwards!

 When I started blogging I rather optimistically planned to write one blog post a week.
 Needless to say this posting frequency didn’t last very long and my current posting frequency is about 1.6 posts per month (19 posts in the last twelve months).
 This is up a little from last year’s figure of 1.25 posts per month, so a small but definite improvement.

-Every month I produce a podcast for my friend’s company Zen Internet which I syndicate on this blog.
+Every month I produce a podcast for my friend’s company Zen Internet which I used to syndicate on this blog.
 As such, 12 of the year’s posts are accounted for with this podcast, which means in real terms I feel that I only managed to write 7 posts during the last 12 months.